 The quick answer

 Every major drama shorts app uses the same playbook.
 Download is free.
-First 2-3 episodes of every series are free.
-After that, episodes cost coins — and coins either come from ads, daily rewards, or your wallet.
+Opening episodes are free.
+After that, episodes cost coins — earned through ads, daily rewards, or bought outright.

 The four free-coin streams

-DramaVibe is the most generous on this axis.
-Every series on the platform — no exceptions, no "premium" tier — unlocks its first three episodes the moment you open it.
+DramaVibe is unusually generous on this axis.
+Every series on the platform — no exceptions, no "premium" tier — unlocks its opening episodes the moment you open it.
 No login wall.
 No "watch an ad first" gate.

-This matters because drama shorts live or die on the first 3 episodes.
-If the hook doesn't land by episode 3, you're not going to pay to watch the rest.
+This matters because drama shorts live or die on the opening episodes.
+If the hook doesn't land by the opening episodes, you're not going to pay to watch the rest.
 Apps that gate episode 2 behind an ad are asking you to pay before you know if you like the show.

 2. Daily free-coin drops

 Log in once a day and get a coin stipend.
-On DramaVibe, the daily drop resets at 9 a.m. your local time and gives enough coins to unlock 3-5 episodes.
+On DramaVibe, the daily drop gives enough coins to keep you moving through a series without paying.
 Skip a day, skip the coins — they don't stack.

 If you're disciplined about opening the app every morning, the daily drop alone can carry you through a full series over 2-3 weeks.